dawranliou/dawranliou.com/content/11-generators-the-basics.md

 # 4. Generator in action

-To demonstrate some examples using generators, I'm also going to show you how to solve the problem without them.
+To demonstrate some examples using generators, I'm going to show you how to solve the problems without them, and then with them, so we could compare different flavors.

-## Let's crack an algorithm questions using generators!
+### Fibonacci number series

 Assuming we have a function to calculate the incredible series of data - the first n fibonacci numbers.
 This is the recursive solution most of us learned (with caching to